davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 Whilst I would love to spend more time on this, for now it will have to remain a thought experiment!

+### On estimation

+As I've mentioned various times throughout this article, I may have taken some numerical and artistic license.

+However the aim of this exercise was to get to grips with the distortion field around accurately estimating projects when our brains are wired to ignore the detail – and there is *so much* detail.

+Yes, there are estimation frameworks such as T-shirt sizes, and yes one can work agile, but the problem still remains to be solved – as humans and developers, how can we take responsibility for more accurately gauging **all** "the work" to be done?

 ## Takeaway

 The key takeaway is that even a detailed estimate of "the work" may only be a fraction of "the project".

-Without properly documenting tasks and times, it of course is impossible to quantify – but given the anecdotal evidence "double it and double it again" doesn't seem so farfetched.
-Yes, there are estimation frameworks, and yes one can work agile, but the aim of this exercise was to get to grips with the distortion field around accurately estimating projects when our brains gloss over the details.
+Without building up a record of tasks and times, it is impossible to accurately quantify how long work takes over the longer term, but given the breakdowns above "double it and double it again" doesn't seem so farfetched; at the very least it makes a good first marker to sanity-check your next estimation, be it a sprint or a project.

-A few final points to think about going forward:
+However, a few things to think about going forward:

 - Postmortem or audit past projects to anchor yourself to reality
+- Consider timing and logging future work to equip yourself for the future
-- Become familiar with, and work to improve, your own estimation biases and weak spots
+- Get familiar with, and work to improve, your own estimation biases and weak spots
-- Remember every type of project has the potential for disaster
+- Remember every type of project has the potential for all those pesky "work" types
 - If you end up in trouble, consider raising flags vs doubling down
-- Don't take on fixed-price projects!
+- Beware fixed-price projects!

 ### Downloads